ProgDroid/swarm-music/README.md

-# swarm-music
-## Swarm Music: The Free Sound of Self Organisation.
+# Swarm Music: The Free Sound of Self Organisation.
 By Fernando Ferreira, 2018-2019

 A short presentation on this project, some theory behind it and a showcase of the deliverable, [here](https://youtu.be/VHj-67wzHI0).